stackable-sh/cqlalchemy/README.md

     age = Integer(index=True, required=True)
     created = DateTime(nullable=False, default=datetime.now())

-person = Profile(name="Peter Parker", email="peter@marvel.com", age=16)
+person = Profile.create(name="Peter Parker", email="peter@marvel.com", age=16)
-person.save()
-key = person.key
-print(key)
+print(person.saved())

 """
 This creates a new Keyspace named 'Example', and a new Table called 'Profile', and stores a new profile row object within it.
 Next, we will attempt to read the object back from Cassandra using a primary key.
 """

 # Read an object using their primary key
+key = person.key
 instance = Profile.objects.get(key)
 assert person == instance

 # Next, we will attempt to find an object using the secondary index automatically created by cqlalchemy"""
-query = Profile.objects.where(email="peter@marvel.com", age=LTE(18))
-instance = query.one()
+instance = Profile.objects.where(email="peter@marvel.com", age=LTE(18)).get()
 assert instance == person

 # Next, we will attempt to count all the objects we have stored so far"""